Classes & events

 • Ms. Cinamon is the developer of the Pearl Wise Unified Grading system.
 She brings many years of experience to the class.
 Visit the Pearl Wise website for free tutorials.

-This class is is part of the Gemology program at Santiago Canyon College.
-The course covers periods, styles, manufacturing techniques, and values of the jewelry from the late Georgian period through Mid-Century Modern.
 Ms. Cinamon is a leading authority on antique and collectible jewelry.
-You will benefit from information which has taken over fifteen years of continuous research.
+You will benefit from information which has taken over twenty-five years to put together.
 You will likely not find another antique jewelry appraiser or specialist who continues to contribute to their knowledge base with the same level of dedication.

 • You will learn that an antique or vintage piece is not valuable because of its age, alone.
 Some types of jewelry are more collectible than others and will sell for more.